Newport Docks: Company structure: II

 Up until 1922 the docks had been owned by the Alexandra (Newport and South Wales) Dock and Railway Company.
 Under the Railways Act 1921 most of the railway companies of Great Britain were "grouped" into four large units.
 The Great Western Railway absorbed a number of smaller concerns within its area of influence, and the Newport Docks passed into its ownership, becoming known as the Great Western Railway's Newport Docks.

 Monmouthshire and Brecon Canal

 The Monmouthshire and Brecon Canal was originally two independent canals – the Monmouthshire Canal from Newport to Pontymoile Basin (including the Crumlin Arm) and the Brecknock and Abergavenny Canal running from Pontymoile to Brecon.
 Both canals were abandoned in 1962, but the Brecknock and Abergavenny route and a small section of the Monmouthshire route have been reopened since 1970.
-Much of the rest of the original Monmouthshire Canal is the subject of a restoration plan, which includes the construction of a new marina at the Newport end of the canal.
+Much of the rest of the original Monmouthshire Canal is the subject of a restoration plan, which until 2015 included the construction of a new marina at the Newport end of the canal.